-- 11.1 The applying officer must review the authorisation monthly to decide if the operation needs to continue. - 11.2 RIPA authorisations must be cancelled as soon as they are no longer required.
-Cancellations must be authorised by the Council's Authorising Officer.

-- 11.3 RIPA authorisations for directed surveillance are only valid for 3 months.
-A CHIS authorisation remains valid for 12 months (or four months if a juvenile CHIS is used). - 11.4 If a renewal is required, it must be applied for prior to the deadline.
+- 15.1 The applying officer must review the authorisation monthly to decide if the operation needs to continue. - 15.2 RIPA authorisations must be cancelled as soon as they are no longer required.
+Cancellations must be authorised by the Council's Authorising Officer. - 15.3 RIPA authorisations are only valid for 3 months.
+If a renewal is required, it must be applied for prior to the three-month deadline.
 Renewals must be authorised by the Council's Authorising Officer and the Magistrate.